mrolli/myitjournal/docs/guides/git.md

 This command first fetches the latest commits and then rebases your commits on top of the latest commit, see `git help pull`.
 Now you may try to push your changes.

+### Damn, I committed a secret!

+**Symptom**

+You just committed a configuration file with a password in it?
+You entered a real password into a file instead of a dummy password like
+`123456` and committed it?
+You added disclosed something else by committing it to the repo?
+Fear not and read ahead!

+**Discussion and Solution**

+There's good [cheat sheet from GitGuardian](../pdf/RewritingYourGitHistory-Cheatsheet.pdf) that features a flow chart on how to proceed and save the situation depending on the stage at which you realised that something wrong happened.